King's College School, Soto de Viñuelas: King's College, Soto de Viñuelas, Madrid (main school)

-New boarding accommodation, Tenbury House, was opened in September 2011 and is a purpose-built boarding residence which replaced the old accommodation wing housed within the school.
-All bedrooms in the accommodation have en-suite bathrooms, under-floor heating and access to wireless internet.
-The House also has a dining room, common room, TV room, multimedia study room and a kitchen which students can use to prepare light meals outside of dining hours.

-As of 2018 King's College in Madrid altogether has about 2,000 students, with 80% of them being Spanish and the next-largest group of students being British.

 King's College School, La Moraleja, Madrid

 King's College School is located in La Moraleja, one of the residential areas in Madrid and 15 kilometres away from the city centre.
 The school houses over 600 pupils from age 2 to 16 years (Pre-Nursery to Year 11).
 In Year 12, pupils are automatically offered a place to continue their studies at the Sixth Form in sister school King's College, Soto de Viñuelas.